massalabs/massa/docs/smart-contracts/massa-sc-by-example.rst

 To be connected go on the icon of the extension and click on it if you have the `Connect wallet` button then click it otherwise you are already connected.

-Now you can type in the url : `massa://<your_website_name>` and you will be able to access to your website.
+You can now type `massa://<your_website_name>` in the address bar of your navigator to be able to access to your website.

 When you will code your proper website you can follow the steps just above, re-deploy over the current example and keep your DNS entry.